 Recipients of equity incentive awards may be entitled to accelerated or prorated vesting of those awards under certain circumstances.
-Beginning with equity awards granted in 2015, unvested equity awards will not vest upon a Change of Control (as defined in the applicable award agreement), unless there is a termination without Cause (as defined in the applicable award agreement) or a resignation for Good Reason (as defined in the applicable award agreement) within 12 months of the Change of Control.
-See Potential Payments upon Termination or Change of Control-Equity Award Agreements below.
+Beginning with equity awards granted in 2015, unvested equity awards will not vest upon a Change of Control (as defined in the applicable award agreement) unless there is a termination without Cause (as defined in the applicable award agreement) or a resignation for Good Reason (as defined in the applicable award agreement) within 12 months of the Change of Control.
+See Executive Compensation- Potential Payments upon Termination or Change of Control-Equity Award Agreements.

-At December 31, 2016, the Severance Policy and other termination-of-employment benefits were applicable to Messrs.
-Hall, Hawkins and Ware, but not Messrs.
-Welch and Pierson who were party to severance agreements.
-See Potential Payments upon Termination or Change of Control-Welch and Pierson Severance Agreements.
+At December 31, 2017, the Severance Policy and other termination-of-employment benefits were applicable to Ms. Fisher and Messrs.
+Hall, Hawkins and Moshier, but not Mr. Welch who was party to a severance agreement.
+See Executive Compensation-Potential Payments upon Termination or Change of Control-Welch Severance Agreement.

-Compensation Decisions for 2017
+Compensation Decisions for 2018

-In establishing the 2017 executive compensation program, the Compensation Committee continued the market-based programs that were established in 2015, with some limited modifications, including modest increases in base salaries, that are designed to reward executive performance in promoting retention, implementing longer-term strategies and achieving operational goals.
+In establishing the 2018 executive compensation program, the Compensation Committee continued the market-based programs that were established in 2015, with some limited modifications that are designed to reward executive performance in promoting retention, implementing longer-term strategies and achieving operational goals.

-Compensation components will include (i) base salary, (ii) annual cash incentive compensation as short-term incentive compensation and (iii) equity-based compensation as long-term incentive compensation.
+Compensation components will include (i) base salary, (ii) annual cash incentive compensation as shortterm incentive compensation and (iii) equity-based compensation as long-term incentive compensation.

-The 2017 Annual Incentive Plan (2017 AIP) is funded on the basis of Adjusted EBITDA performance, as in prior years, with the addition of revenue performance for 2017, relative to pre-determined goals as established by the Compensation Committee and will be funded in approximately the same amounts as the 2016 AIP.
+The 2018 Annual Incentive Plan (2018 AIP) is funded on the basis of Adjusted EBITDA performance, as in prior years.
+Also, like the 2017 AIP, the payout thereunder is based on Adjusted EBITDA performance weighted at 75% and 2018 revenue performance weighted at 25% relative to pre-determined goals as established by the Compensation Committee.
+It will be funded in approximately the same amounts as the 2017 AIP.

-The 2017 Long-Term Incentive Plan (2017 LTIP) will consist of time-based restricted stock awarded under our Amended 2011 Plan.
+The 2018 Long-Term Incentive Plan (2018 LTIP) will consist of time-based restricted stock awarded under our Amended and Restated 2011 Incentive and Equity Award Plan (Amended 2011 Plan), which vests ratably over three years.

-The following sets forth the 2017 incentive compensation structure for our NEOs at target:
+The following sets forth the 2018 incentive compensation structure for our NEOs at target:

-2017 AIP (1) 2017 LTIP (2) Target Mix
+2018 AIP (1) 2018 LTIP (2) Target Mix

 Continuing NEO % Base Salary % Base Salary Base Salary AIP LTIP

-James L. Welch 275% 150% 19% 52% 29%
+James L. Welch (3) 275% % 27% 73% %

+Stephanie D. Fisher 150% 50% 33% 50% 17%

 Justin M. Hall 150% 50% 33% 50% 17%

-Darren D. Hawkins 150% 50% 33% 50% 17%
+Darren D. Hawkins 150% 100% 29% 42% 29%

-Scott D. Ware 150% 50% 33% 50% 17%

-Stephanie D. Fisher (3) 150% 50% 33% 50% 17%
+Howard C. Moshier 150% 50% 33% 50% 17%

-(1) The maximum incentive for the 2017 AIP is 200% of the target amount for each NEO.
+(1) The maximum incentive for the 2018 AIP is 200% of the target amount for each NEO.